ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-9-1.md

-Chapter 9: Maintaining a Productive Investing Practice: Strategies for Maintaining a Productive Investing Practice Over Time
+Maintaining a Productive Investing Practice: Strategies for Maintaining a Productive Investing Practice Over Time
 ----------------------------------------------------------------------------------------------------------------------------

 In this chapter, we will explore strategies for maintaining a productive investing practice over time.